ironhack-labs/lab-jquery-pizza-builder/README.md

 ## Instructions

-Taking a look at the pizza builder you can see that we will work with the `pizza.js` file, that right now it's empty.
-Let's help the pizzeria out by writing the pizza builder's JavaScript.
+We will work with the `pizza.js` file that right now it's empty.
+Let's help the restaurante out by writing the pizza builder's JavaScript.

 ### Iteration 1: Add and remove toppings